 There are a number of organizations, beyond state and federal governments, that can help alleviate the financial burdens caused by ALS.
 We offer a helpful list of organizations here or contact our ALS Support Team team to learn more.

 Sigh … insurance can be so complicated.
 Medicare is often the common denominator for people with ALS, so it pays to find out as much as possible about your Medicare coverage.
 You can call 1-844-244-1306 to talk to a case manager at the ALS Medicare Resource Line.

 If there is a long-term disability policy included in your insurance plan, we recommend pulling that out and reading it.

 If you’re still working and have employer coverage, it’s important that you understand how your plan covers your care and treatment so you can make smart decisions regarding SSDI (Social Security disability benefits) and Medicare.
 Please talk to your HR rep at work for details.

-You can also contact I AM ALS and a Navigator may be able to help you with your insurance questions.
+You can also contact I AM ALS and an ALS Support Specialist may be able to help you with your insurance questions.